-This plan does not cover illness or injury that is caused by or arises from:
+Illness or injury that is caused by or arises from:

-- · Acts of war, such as armed invasion, no matter if war has been declared or not - Services in the armed forces of any country.
+- Acts of war, such as armed invasion, no matter if war has been declared or not - Services in the armed forces of any country.
 This includes the air force, army, coast guard, marines, National Guard or navy.
 It also includes any related civilian forces or units.
 However, this exclusion does not apply to members of the U.S. military (active or retired) or their dependents enrolled in the TRICARE program.
 This plan will be primary to TRICARE for these members when required by federal law.